ReactiveX/RxJava/docs/Mathematical-and-Aggregate-Operators.md

 // prints 9
 ```

-The following example specifies a Comparator to find the longest String in the source Observable:
+The following example specifies a `Comparator` to find the longest `String` in the source `Observable`:

 ```java
 final Observable<String> names = Observable.just("Kirk", "Spock", "Chekov", "Sulu");